Interactive Poster Presentation Advice

 It should be

-- Focused: Choose a single message
+- Focused: Choose a single message; posters do not have a lot of space

 - Ordered: Keep your ideas sequenced, well-ordered and obvious